NitroBlitzCoder/Music-Evolved/README.md

 ![image](https://github.com/user-attachments/assets/16a43ded-55b9-4d44-b096-f8bc692e2b62)

 And change your timeline to the graph editor and go to channel, then sound to samples, and choose the audio track that you want to use.
+Make sure to change the frames so that it includes the entire song
 ![image](https://github.com/user-attachments/assets/9dbd9e67-5817-4a0a-b94f-d02abd53e245)

 8. Go to the video editor and add your soundtrack and press play that's it!
 ![image](https://github.com/user-attachments/assets/104d0f07-a66f-4fcb-b3e5-78c705499db8)

-Make sure to change the frames so that it includes the entire song.